ZeeSpire/zss-afk-site/_posts/en/2023-06-09-top-things-to-do-in-athena.markdown

 Before starting, it's worth mentioning that there are lots of archaeological sites in this city.
 For some, you have to pay a ticket to enter, while others can be visited for free as they are on the side of the road or inside some metro stations.
 For the main archaeological sites, there is a special ticket package valid for 5 days that costs 30 euros at the time of writing this article (June 2023).
 This combined ticket includes the entry to the most important archeological sites: the Acropolis and the Slopes (both entries), the Ancient Agora, the Roman Agora, Kerameikos, Hadrian's Library, the Temple of Olympian Zeus, and Aristotle's Lyceum.
 I will talk about each one below, but the main recommendation is to purchase this type of ticket.

-We visited Athens in the off-season, at the beginning of April, and there were no queues anywhere, but still, I recommend arriving at the Acropolis when it opens early in the morning to take beautiful shots with as few people as possible.

 ## 1. Stand in awe of the mighty Acropolis
 The Acropolis is one of the most famous archaeological sites not only in Greece but in the world, and it includes several ancient buildings and monuments, including the Parthenon, the Propylaea, the Temple of Athena Nike, and the Erechtheion.

 In ancient Greek mythology, the goddess Athena was the patron goddess of Athens.
 Athena was the goddess of wisdom, warfare, and crafts, and she was considered one of the twelve Olympian gods and goddesses who resided on Mount Olympus.
 The Parthenon temple, located on the Acropolis Hill, was dedicated to Athena, and it is considered one of the greatest architectural achievements of ancient Greece.

+We visited Athens in the off-season, at the beginning of April, and there were no queues anywhere, but still, I recommend arriving at the Acropolis when it opens early in the morning to take beautiful shots with as few people as possible.

 If there is just one thing you have to tick off while in Athens, this is it.
-Admire it in the early morning, or illuminated at night, whenever you have the chance, or when you sip a drink from a rooftop bar.
 The Acropolis alone made our trip worthwhile.

 <div class="row mb-4">
    <div class="col-xs-12 col-sm-12 col-md-4 col-lg-4 mt-3">